brew log

 Google “brew log” and you’ll find many ways to log your homebrewing adventures, such as this page, from which the photo is taken.

-Picking up where I left off (way back in this post)… here’s a discussion of the test coverage I added for brew log
+Picking up where I left off (way back in this post)… here’s a discussion of the test coverage I added for brew log.

-on the Homebrew repository, i.e., it returns the commit history of the entire Git repository.
-When run with an argument in the form of a formula’s name, e.g., brew log ack
+Like brew home, brew log can be run with or without arguments.
+When run without any arguments, brew log is akin to running git log on the Homebrew repository, i.e., it returns the commit history of the entire Git repository.
+When run with an argument in the form of a formula’s name, e.g., brew log ack, it returns the commit history for that formula.

-proved more challenging than its 33 lines of code and existing 75% test coverage lead me to believe.
+My pull request for brew log proved more challenging than its 33 lines of code and existing 75% test coverage lead me to believe.

 def test_log